alaraayan/project-1/README.md

 }
 ```

-Another win was the entire careography of the ghosts leaving their home and staying true to this pattern when they are back in there once they've been eaten by Pac-Man during Glow Mode.
+Another win was the entire choreography of the ghosts leaving their home and staying true to this pattern when they are back in there once they've been eaten by Pac-Man during Glow Mode.
 Each ghost leaves the home following a specific path and they do so one at a time.
-Once the second ghost starts the careography the first ghost is set with finding a path to get moving.
+Once the second ghost starts the choreography the first ghost is set with finding a path to get moving.
 I achieved this with a nested `setTimeout()`, allowing Clyde to only begin moving after Blinky's out on a path etc.

 ``` javascript
 setTimeout(function() {